MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-set-up-bin-types.md

 1. In the **Search** box, enter **Bin Types**, and then choose the related link.

-2. In the **Bin Types** window, create a 10\-character code for a bin type.
+2. In the **Bin Types** window, create a 10-character code for a bin type.

 3. Select the activities that can be performed with each bin type.

 > [!NOTE]
->  Bin types are only applicable if you are using directed put\-away and pick for your location.
+>  Bin types are only applicable if you are using directed put-away and pick for your location.

  The bin type determines only how a bin is used when processing the flow of items through the warehouse.
 You can always override the suggestions for any warehouse document, and you can move items in or out of any bin by performing a warehouse movement.